 Only 1% of the refugee youth have access to higher education, compared to 36% globally.

-These photographs tell the stories of refugee students in Kenya, Jordan, Senegal and Rwanda who overcome the bleak figures, obstacles and labels and were able to achieve success on their own terms.
+These photographs tell the stories of refugee students in Kenya, Jordan, Senegal, Rwanda and Uganda who overcome the bleak figures, obstacles and labels and were able to achieve success on their own terms.

 These are the stories of individuals who did not let their situations define who they are and want to become; and of the programmes that have supported their journeys.